 The first wardens were charged with protecting nesting birds from widespread slaughter by millinery hunters.
 Most seabirds were already extirpated from Maine at this time, including puffins, but one pair survived here in 1901.
 In the 1930's Carl and Harriet Buchheister (he was past Audubon president and first Director of the Audubon Camp on Hog Island) began a long tenure of studying storm-petrels and continuing the role of Audubon warden for the island.
 They resided in what is known as 'Audubon House' most summers from 1936-1981.
 In 1979, Project Puffin staff first visited to study puffins in what then was the only Maine nesting colony.
 Unlike most Maine seabird colonies, nesting puffins, terns, storm-petrels and other species continued using the site throughout the 20th century due to the consistent presence of wardens.

 Island Living and Accommodations: During the field season, 4-6 people live and work on the island.
-With the exception of the Island Supervisor and resident Research Assistant, staff and volunteers stay on the island for an average of 2-3 weeks.
 The Matinicus Rock light station is the hub of the living quarters and serves as a kitchen, dining room, office, and sleeping quarters.
 Staff also sleep in nearby Audubon House which provides access to the nocturnal serenade of Leach's Storm-petrels and Manx Shearwater.
 The kitchen is by far the most luxurious of any on the Puffin Project.
 It has a propane stove and small refrigerator.
 There is an indoor shower stall (using solar shower bag) and an outdoor composting toilet (with views of puffins).
 A solar electrical system powers research needs and lighting for the station.

 - What is Project Puffin?